trafficonese/widgetframe/README.md

+# Project needs a new home.

+Thank you all of you who have used this package and have contributed code/bugs/enhancements over the years.
+As you may have noticed I haven't been able to make any contributions to this project and others in the last two years.
+I was hoping to get back to developing/maintaining this package on a regular basis but my current work-life balance does not allow it and I don't see that situation changing anytime soon.

+So here is my humble request to the R geospatial community, if anyone wants to take over this project and maintain/develop it for the greater good, I will be more than happy to transfer the project over to your repo.
+Send me an email at bhaskarvk AT <google's mail domain>.
+Same offer holds of any of my other R packages that you might be interested in taking over.

+**Please note that the javascripts being used in the current version are all almost 2 years old and counting and contain various security vulnerabilities.
+So I don't recommend anyone use this package anymore unless it is taken over and brought up to date by someone else.
+Until that happens please consider this project as abandonware.**

+---

 [![Project Status: Active – The project is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active) [![Last-changedate](https://img.shields.io/badge/last%20change-2017--12--19-green.svg)](/commits/master) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![keybase verified](https://img.shields.io/badge/keybase-verified-brightgreen.svg)](https://gist.github.com/bhaskarvk/46fbf2ba7b5713151d7e) [![Travis-CI Build Status](https://travis-ci.org/bhaskarvk/widgetframe.svg?branch=master)](https://travis-ci.org/bhaskarvk/widgetframe) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/bhaskarvk/widgetframe?branch=master&svg=true)](https://ci.appveyor.com/project/bhaskarvk/widgetframe) [![minimal R version](https://img.shields.io/badge/R%3E%3D-3.1.0-6666ff.svg)](https://cran.r-project.org/) [![packageversion](https://img.shields.io/badge/Package%20version-0.3.1-orange.svg?style=flat-square)](commits/master) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/widgetframe)](https://cran.r-project.org/package=widgetframe) [![](http://cranlogs.r-pkg.org/badges/grand-total/widgetframe)](http://cran.rstudio.com/web/packages/widgetframe/index.html)